insight-centre/saffron/FORMATS.md

 * `matches`: The number of times this term is used in documents by this author
 * `occurrences`: The number of occurrences of the term by this author
 * `paper_count`: The number of documents from the author containing this term
-* `tfirf`: The Term Frequency-Inverse Research Frequency (See "Domain adaptive extraction of topical hierarchies for Expertise Mining" (Georgeta Bordea (2013)) for evaluations of different methods)
+* `tfidf`: The Term Frequency-Inverse Research Frequency (See "Domain adaptive extraction of topical hierarchies for Expertise Mining" (Georgeta Bordea (2013)) for evaluations of different methods)
 * `score`: The score of this linking